knetikmedia/knetikcloud-android-client/docs/InvoicesApi.md

 <a name="setBundledInvoiceItemFulfillmentStatus"></a>
 # **setBundledInvoiceItemFulfillmentStatus**
-> Void setBundledInvoiceItemFulfillmentStatus(id, bundleSku, sku, status)
+> setBundledInvoiceItemFulfillmentStatus(id, bundleSku, sku, status)

 Set the fulfillment status of a bundled invoice item